Wake County leaders to discuss why Apple chose Research Triangle Park

 "We are just a network effect that's exactly at the cusp of a breakthrough," said Dr. Arv Malhotra, professor of entrepreneurial education at UNC-Kenan Flagler Business School.

-Professor Malhotra thinks there needs to be more investment in public and private partnerships to build infrastructure.
-In contrast to Combs, he does believe though the region is well-positioned.
+Professor Malhotra believes the region is well-positioned for this expansion.
+However, he also thinks there needs to be more investment in public and private partnerships to build infrastructure.

 "Hopefully we've learned from other places not to sacrifice our quality of life and standard of living and being attractive," he said